williechoi/my_1st_project/README.md

 # my_1st_project
-My coding studies done with leetcode, hackerrank, and so on.
+A list of my coding studies done with leetcode, hackerrank, and so on.